Lt. Albert Jesser (survived)

 to duty.
 Both passengers were killed

-in the crash and their bodies never recovered.
-Both were listed as Missing In Action (MIA).
+in the crash and their bodies never recovered and were listed as Missing In Action (MIA).

-This aircraft, including both engines remains in shallow water near the mangroves.
+This aircraft, including both engines remains in shallow water near the mangrove swamps.

 Ray Fairfield adds: